 Where an area is identified as at risk of non-compliance with legal limits of Nitrogen Dioxide (NO2), an Air Quality Action Plan is needed.

 This plan is required for the 6 Air Quality Management Areas (AQMAs).
 These were declared by the council in 2020, because monitoring and modelling showed a risk of non-compliance with toxic NO2 and therefore a danger to public health.

 The plan includes evidence which identifies sources of emissions (gases and smoke) that impact most on life in the city.
 It outlines actions and priorities to improve air quality which will not only benefit residents and visitors to the city but also the wider Sussex region.

 Progress on measures set out within this plan will be reported within the council’s annual status reports, and the AQAP will be updated in 2027.

 Each year we send Defra (Department for Environment, Food and Rural Affairs) an update on local air quality.

-The most recent report on local air quality, which Defra has appraised, is our 2021 Annual Status Report (ASR).
+The most recent report on local air quality, which Defra has appraised, is our 2022 Air Quality Annual Status Report (ASR)

 You can also download archived reports.